h15200/notes/system-design.md

 - Downside is that these index structures will require more disk space, so you are sacrificing space for time.
 ALSO, this will optimize for read, but slow down write operations slightly because you'd have to write to the normal db, then write to the index as well

+- this strategy needs to be implemented in relational dbs on frequent rows.
+SOME no-sql dbs have this baked in, some do not but it's case-by-case

 ### database failures

 - two main ways of ensuring backup